DevCycleHQ/sdk-proxy/README.md

 A simple healthcheck for each proxy instance can be performed by sending a GET request to the `/healthz` endpoint.

 Due to various deployment configurations - we recommend setting the file permissions for the resulting proxy file to be as restrictive as possible in your deployment scenario.
-However, to prevent issues with deployment, we provide the option to set the permissions to 777 via the `DVC_LB_PROXY_UNIX_SOCKET_777` environment variable, or the `unixSocket777` option in the config.
-This is not recommended for production deployments, but can be useful for testing locally, or whenever deployment configurations are not possible to set the permissions yourself later.
+However, to prevent issues with deployment, we provide the option to set the permissions to your own custom mask via the `DVC_LB_PROXY_UNIX_SOCKET_PERMISSIONS` environment variable, or the `unixSocketPermissions` option in the config file.
+The default is `0755`.

 ### Command Line Arguments